Cirius1792/e2e-testing-with-cucumber/README.md

 # Acceptance Tests with Cucumber and Spring Boot

 ## Description
-This projects shows how to use [Cucumber](https://cucumber.io/) with Spring Boot.
+This project shows how to use [Cucumber](https://cucumber.io/) with Spring Boot.

 The Business Logic implements basics CRUD operations for a User master data management system.

 The project is organized as follows:
-- core: main library implementing the business logic
+- core: the main library implementing the business logic
 - persistence: concrete implementation of the repository interface in the core
-- api-rest: exposes the funcitonality implemented in the core as rest apis.
+- api-rest: exposes the functionality implemented in the core as rest apis.
 Implemented with Spring Web Flux
 - spring-runner: contains the application configuration and the main class

 ## Integrating Cucumber